The Simple Travel

 Known for its street art, pop-up stalls, souvenir shops, cafes and restaurants, the street appears enticing to foodies, bloggers and photographers all around the globe.
 Hence, in 2016 Concubine Lane got featured in the List of Best Asian Destinations to Visit.

-If you plan to visit this place during the Chinese New Year season (January to February generally), you would witness the lanes coming to life with all the lanterns and festive decorations.
-Covering the skylight with colourful Umbrellas and lanterns is their signature décor which is infamous amongst a lot of tourists.
+If you plan to visit this place during the Chinese New Year season (January to February generally), you will witness the lanes coming to life with all the lanterns and festive decorations.
+Covering the skylight with colorful Umbrellas and lanterns is their signature décor which is infamous amongst a lot of tourists.

 Transportation services as well as local guides are easy to find to ensure a smoother experience for any visitors to the Concubine Lane